2022-2023 rate changes

 How will this impact my bill?

-The proposed increases will impact all customers differently, depending on how much electricity you use each month.
+The increases will impact all customers differently, depending on how much electricity is used each month.

 The average residential customer will see an increase of: